williamthome/euneus/README.md

 Euneus is based off of [Thoas][thoas], which is also Apache 2.0 licensed.

-Some elements have their origins in the [Poison library](poison) and were initially licensed under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+Some elements have their origins in the [Poison library][poison] and were initially licensed under [CC0-1.0](https://creativecommons.org/publicdomain/zero/1.0/).

 [jason]: https://github.com/michalmuskala/jason
 [thoas]: https://github.com/lpil/thoas